-The process of creating charts and graphs in Excel isn’t actually too tricky, but when you open the customization menus it’s easy to feel lost.
+The process of creating charts and graphs in Excel isn’t too tricky, but when you open the customization menus, it’s easy to feel lost.
 We’ll start below by assuming that you already have all of your data on your sheet.

 How to make a graph in Excel

-1. Choose the right type of graph for your data.
-Excel offers nine different options including bar graphs, line graphs, pie graphs, and more.
-However, not every graph is right for every type of data.
+1. Choose the correct type of graph for your data.
+Excel offers nine different options, including bar graphs, line graphs, pie graphs, and more.
+However, not every graph is suitable for every type of data.

 2. Highlight your data and insert your graph.
-This is the most important step, as it determines just what will go into your graph.
-Like many other Excel functions, just highlight your information and make your selection in the Chart section of the Insert tab.
+This is the most crucial step, as it determines just what will go into your graph.
+Like many other Excel functions, highlight your information and make your selection in the Chart section of the Insert tab.

 3. Make sure your data is on the correct axis.
 Sometimes you’ll find that your data populates on the wrong axis.
 After all, Excel can’t quite read your mind.
 To swap the axis, right-click on your graph and choose Select Data.
 Now click on Switch Row/Column.